wms-community/storehouse-management-manual/post/README.md

 heroImage: https://s1.ax1x.com/2022/05/17/O4wwRK.jpg
 heroText: Storehouse Management Server
 tagline: A PHP system for efficient management of your warehouse.
+actionText: 快速上手 →
+actionLink: /zh-cn/
-actionText: DOCS →
+actionText: Get Started →
-actionLink: /lang.md
+actionLink: /en-us/
 features:
 - title: Introduction
   details: Cinnamoroll warehouse management system is a station building system centered on warehouse management.
 It can efficiently manage multiple warehouses.
 It can be installed in only 5 minutes without complex settings.
 Cinnamoroll warehouse management system can complete the efficient management environment of system + MySQL in only 5 minutes.